flancia-coop/doc.anagora.org/social-coop-oc.md

         - Flan: TWG+CWG needs to define costs and maintenance effort to support this, and loomio discussion for community agreement to support it.
         - Flan: will start a wiki page about Bonfire and share with Melissa to work together on it.
     - Mayfirst
         - Luke: this came up in the context of 'which services are available to members'.
+Defining the tier of this service too and communicating clearly to members seems ideal.
     - Platform6 as fiscal host
+        - Jurisdiction question - maybe roll up into Hetzner/Hosting risks
+        - N
 - Revisiting Big Topic kanban (decision: defer to the next meeting as primary topic)
     - Operational Financial Strategy
     - Technical Hosting Strategy